 Kofi received his Bachelor’s Degree in Industrial Engineering from the Georgia Institute of Technology in 1999 and went on to receive an Executive MBA in Global Business at Georgia Tech’s Scheller College of Business in 2009.
-In 2015, Kofi began his matriculation at the J. Mack Robinson School of Business at Georgia State University where he is currently pursuing his Executive Doctorate degree in business.
+In 2015, Kofi entered the J. Mack Robinson School of Business at Georgia State University.
+He graduated in 2018 with an Executive Doctorate in Business Administration.

 Stephen Maceyko, Vice President, Business Administration

 Stephen Maceyko is the Vice President – Business Administration of the Atlanta Airlines Terminal Corporation (AATC).
 His primary focus is to provide the leadership and direction regarding the business support activities and corporate requirements of the AATC organization at Hartsfield-Jackson Atlanta International Airport (H-JAIA).